Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

   * Supports SRT ingest and transmuxing/distributing in RTMP/HLS/DASH
 * [Nimble Streamer](https://wmspanel.com/nimble) (free, closed source)
   * While Nimble Streamer is nominally free, it is used along with a non free dashboard which is, in all fairness, quite convenient.
 But it can also be used without the dashboard and just requires modifying a JSON config file.
-  * Supports SRT ingest and transmuxing/distributing in RTMP/HLS/DASH
+  * Supports SRT ingest and transmuxing/distributing to RTMP, SRT, NDI, MPEG-DASH, HLS, Low Latency HLS and more.
 * [SRT Live Server](https://github.com/Edward-Wu/srt-live-server) (free, open source)
   * This option only *serves* SRT streams and does **not** transmux to HLS/RTMP/DASH.
 It is much more rudimentary than the other servers at this stage but it is FOSS and works fine with OBS Studio in our tests.